 In Los Angeles, city officials reached the same conclusion after seeing results from using Dynamic Water’s treatment system at City Hall East.
 They contacted DWT and its system is being installed at the city’s Department of Water and Power’s headquarters, a 17-story, 880,500-square foot building that is anticipated to save millions of gallons of water within a year

-DWT already is having an impact throughout California with installations at SoCalGas’ research center in Downey, Gilead Sciences in Oceanside, NASA at Edwards Air Force Base, Roche Molecular in Pleasanton, and Thrifty Ice Cream’s plant in El Monte.
+DWT already is having an impact throughout California with installations at SoCalGas’ research center in Downey, Gilead Sciences in Oceanside, NASA at Edwards Air Force Base, and Roche Molecular in Pleasanton.
 In the company’s home state, clients include Banner Health, Roche Ventana Medical, and Transwestern Commercial Development.
 All report saving millions of gallons by using the treatment process.